mohamedvol1/Basic-Bank-System/README.md

 # Basic-Bank-System
-to use this app you log in as an admin using the following credentials (to create to add yourself as a client because only admin can add clients):
+to use this app you log in as an admin using the following credentials (to add yourself as a client because only admin can add clients):
 Email: admin@gmail.com
 pass: admin